Chance-Constrained Sampling-Based MPC for Collision Avoidance in Uncertain Dynamic Environments: Results and Analysis

 \subsubsection{Simulation Results:}

-Tables \ref{mppc-logmppi-10ped-CM}, \ref{6-ped-NCM}, and \ref{10-ped-NCM} present 10-trial averaged performance statistics for the proposed control strategies in goal-oriented navigation, evaluated across our predefined scenarios within 6- and 10-pedestrian environments. \ihab{Table~\ref{mppc-logmppi-10ped-CM} serves as an example comparison of gradient-based (MPCC) and sampling-based (log-MPPI) methods in CM within a 10-pedestrian environment, excluding C\textsuperscript{2}U-MPPI, as log-MPPI represents a worst-case scenario for sampling-based methods with no pedestrian prediction (\(N_p = \SI{0}{\second}\)).} Notably, both control strategies achieve collision-free navigation across all scenarios; however, log-MPPI demonstrates enhanced efficiency and smoothness, reflected in its lower averages in accumulated jerk \( J_{\text{acc}} \), distance traveled \( d_{\text{av}} \), and dynamic energy \( E_{\text{dyn}} \), alongside a higher average speed \( v_{\text{av}} \).
-Although CM reflects realistic conditions where pedestrians adaptively avoid the robot, it does not provide a rigorous assessment of control robustness.
-Therefore, our primary analysis focuses on NCM, where pedestrians move independently, challenging the control strategy's collision avoidance capabilities and adaptability under uncooperative conditions.
-Building on these insights, Table~\ref{6-ped-NCM} presents results in NCM with 6 pedestrians, comparing the three control strategies. \ihab{In this uncooperative setting, our proposed C\textsuperscript{2}U-MPPI framework notably outperforms MPCC and log-MPPI in collision avoidance, achieving zero collisions across all scenarios.
-It also demonstrates lower \(J_{\text{acc}}\) and \(d_{\text{av}}\), particularly compared to MPCC, while maintaining a higher speed profile in \textit{Scenarios \#2} and \#3, reflecting smoother control actions and more efficient path planning at higher speeds.} While log-MPPI achieves slightly lower \( E_{\text{dyn}} \) in the first two scenarios, the proposed method effectively balances collision avoidance with safe and efficient robot trajectory in complex, uncooperative environments, thanks to its integration of the pedestrian prediction horizon and uncertainty propagation within the dynamic cost \(q_\text{dyn}\).
+\ihab{ Tables \ref{6-ped-NCM} and \ref{10-ped-NCM} present 10-trial averaged performance statistics for the proposed control strategies in goal-oriented navigation, evaluated across our predefined scenarios within 6- and 10-pedestrian environments under NCM.
+Note that CM is excluded from this comparative analysis due to its inadequacy in providing a rigorous robustness evaluation, as detailed in the supplementary material.
+Accordingly, Table~\ref{6-ped-NCM} reports the 6-pedestrian NCM results, comparing C\textsuperscript{2}U-MPPI with log-MPPI and MPCC. } In this uncooperative setting, our C\textsuperscript{2}U-MPPI consistently outperforms both baselines in collision avoidance, achieving zero collisions across all scenarios.
+It also demonstrates lower \(J_{\text{acc}}\) and \(d_{\text{av}}\), particularly compared to MPCC, while maintaining a higher speed profile in \textit{Scenarios \#2} and \#3, reflecting smoother control actions and more efficient path planning at higher speeds.
+While log-MPPI achieves slightly lower \( E_{\text{dyn}} \) in the first two scenarios, C\textsuperscript{2}U-MPPI effectively balances collision avoidance with safe and efficient robot trajectory in complex, uncooperative environments, thanks to its integration of the pedestrian prediction horizon and uncertainty propagation within the dynamic cost \(q_\text{dyn}\).